truenas/documentation/content/en/hub/additional-topics/legacy/tc-legacy-docs/TrueCommand-1.2/_index.md

 ---
-title: "TrueCommand"
+title: "TrueCommand 1.2"
-linkTitle: "TrueCommand"
-description: "Using TrueCommand to oversee multiple TrueNAS installations."
+description: "Articles about installing, administrating, and using TrueCommand 1.2."
-weight: 7
+weight: 2
 ---